proux01/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    :tacn:`autorewrite` and :tacn:`autorewrite` for examples showing the use of this tactic.
    Also see :ref:`strategies4rewriting`.

-Here are two examples of ``autorewrite`` use.
-The first one ( *Ackermann function*) shows actually a quite basic use where there is no conditional rewriting.
-The second one ( *Mac Carthy function*) involves conditional rewritings and shows how to deal with them using the optional tactic of the ``Hint Rewrite`` command.
+Here is an example of ``autorewrite`` use.
+It shows actually a quite basic use where there is no conditional rewriting.

 .. example:: Ackermann function

    .. coqtop:: in reset

-      Require Import Arith.

-   .. coqtop:: in

       Parameter Ack : nat -> nat -> nat.